tiagonnascimento/azuredevops-sfdx-orgdev-build-deploy/README.md

 pool:
   vmImage: ubuntu-latest

+# Variables being defined before, only to facilitate reading of the yaml
 variables:
   isFeature: $[startsWith(variables['Build.SourceBranch'], 'refs/heads/feature')]
   isPR2Develop: $[eq(variables['System.PullRequest.TargetBranch'], 'refs/heads/develop')]
   isDevelop: $[eq(variables['Build.SourceBranch'], 'refs/heads/develop')]
   isMain: $[eq(variables['Build.SourceBranch'], 'refs/heads/main')]

+# each stage has a condition - it will be skipped if the condition is not achieved.
+The conditions were already calculated before.
 stages:
 - stage: BU01
   condition: eq(variables.isFeature, true)